OGHP/seattle-301d37/15-project-week-kickoff/README.md

 - Async fun... it'll happen to you!
 - Reminder: [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)
 - Another HTTP testing ground: [Postman](https://www.getpostman.com/)
-- The demo we did on the GitHub API would be useful if repurposed as an API sandbox to quickly get data to log into the console or view in the DOM, wouldn't it?
 - Wanna do something cool and next-level?
 Go buy a domain name and point it at your deployment!
 Suggested site to use: [NameCheap](https://www.namecheap.com/) has a lot of $0.88 domains!

 ---

-**Overall schedule from here on**

-- Friday afternoon:
-	- Discuss project possibilities with your team
-	- Begin testing/experimenting with APIs
-	- Apply for API access if necessary!
-This is important and necessary for *some* APIs that require a key/token/etc.
-	- As your ideas are coming together, bounce things off the instructor(s) and TA(s) to help manage project scope.
-Ideally these conversations can be held in group meetings with the entire team and all of the instructional staff, as much as possible.

-- Over the weekend
-	- rest (not REST)
-	- relax
-	- breathe
-	- recuperate
-	- plan to plan to plan with your project team
-	- Take the 301 Final Exam (allow a couple of hours for it)

 - Monday morning
 	- Get together with your team and complete the project proposal as outlined in the Day 16 README doc.